Will Benson Player Props: Reds vs. Brewers

 Brewers Pitching Rankings

-- The 8.2 strikeouts per nine innings compiled by the Brewers pitching staff ranks 24th in MLB.
+- The Brewers pitching staff ranks 23rd in the league with a collective 8.2 strikeouts per nine innings.

-- The Brewers have the 14th-ranked team ERA across all league pitching staffs (4.11).
+- The Brewers have a 4.10 team ERA that ranks 14th among all league pitching staffs.

-- Brewers pitchers combine to allow 111 total home runs at a rate of 1.3 per game (to rank 22nd in baseball).
+- Brewers pitchers combine to give up 112 total home runs at a rate of 1.3 per game (to rank 22nd in the league).

 © 2023 Data Skrive.
 All rights reserved.